REU in Tropical Ecology

 Plant Population Ecology and Invasive Species Biology

-Dr. James D. Ackerman, UPR-RP, conducts research in 3 main areas in which REU students can develop their independent projects: (1) Natural history and the evolution of orchids; (2) Dispersion of plants and its relationship to land use history and recruitment; and (3) Invasive plant species biology.
+Dr. James D. Ackerman, UPR, conducts research in 3 main areas in which REU students can develop their independent projects: (1) Natural history and the evolution of orchids; (2) Dispersion of plants and its relationship to land use history and recruitment; and (3) Invasive plant species biology.
 The first has its roots in evolutionary biology using Darwin's favorite model system, the orchids.
 As orchids are one of the most diverse groups of plants with a remarkable array of adaptations for survival and for specialized pollination, orchids are a good model system to gain insight in the diversification of flowering plants.
 The goal is to detect natural selection when reproductive success is rare and how these conditions affect the loss or gain of phenotypic variation.
 The second area involves the spatial aspects of reproductive success from seed germination to growth, development, flowering, fruiting, seed production and dispersal.
-This work links directly with studies of natural selection and evolution, but emphasizes ecological aspects at local and landscape scales combining field experiments with current and historical patterns of dispersion.
+This work links with studies of natural selection and evolution, but emphasizes ecological aspects at local and landscape scales combining field experiments with current and historical patterns of dispersion.
 For the third area, invasive species, tropical islands are prone to invasions and Puerto Rico is just beginning to see an explosion in the number of exotic species becoming naturalized and invasive.
-How such species affect ecosystem function and what might be the pattern of spread is of great interest to the integrity natural areas.
+How such species affect ecosystems and what might be the pattern of spread is of great interest to the integrity natural areas.
 Data on distribution and reproductive ecology are often combined with species distribution models to address these problems.

-Bryophyte biology and ecology
+Bryophyte diversity and ecology